drandreaskrueger/buyme/README.md

 (*) = MUST EDIT.
 Keep everything else unchanged, for a starter.
 ## donation ware!
 (C) 2016 Andreas Krueger
-If you like this, show it: [BTC] 1JjSXcUKEmZGTvdC9BGbM6RrkGVdApape5
+**If you like this, show it:** [BTC] [1JjSXcUKEmZGTvdC9BGbM6RrkGVdApape5](http://blockr.io/address/info/1JjSXcUKEmZGTvdC9BGbM6RrkGVdApape5)
+No Coinbase account yet?
+Please [use my referral](https://www.coinbase.com/join/andreaskrueger), to give me and you 10$ bonus.